-But right now, when much of the environment is under attack, getting our message across clearly is more important than ever.
+But right now, when much of what we read online is doubted, second-guessed or assumed to be fake, getting our message across clearly is more important than ever.

 I chafe a bit at giving Trump any sort of credit, but one thing he’s really good at is speaking simply.
-Even when the meaning is a little unclear, his supporters can follow what he says because he speaks in simple sentences, often not more than a handful of one-syllable words.
+Even when the meaning is unclear or even totally false, we can follow what he says because he speaks in simple sentences, often not more than a handful of one-syllable words.

 If we want to fight back, we have to be able to communicate our own complex messages just as simply.